Skip to main content

 Location: 2500 Valby Denmark

-Kaare Bjerregaard-Andersen, PhD, received a doctorate from Oslo University, where he worked to characterize membrane protein structure, specifically regions of intrinsic disorder within a regulatory region of a bicarbonate transporter protein.
-He also developed an enzymatic assay for a isatin, a product of amino acid metabolism, to facilitate its development as a biomarker.
-As a postdoctoral fellow at Oslo University (2014-2018), Dr. Bjerregaard-Anderson continued working on protein structures, with a focus on engineering an antibody that can recognize a tumor-associated surface sugar.
-At Lundbeck (Copenhagen, Denmark) since 2018, he is focused on alpha-synuclein structural biology and pathology, developing a seed amplification assay (SAA) for detecting aggregated alpha-synuclein as a biomarker, and he is a project leader on an early program to develop pathology-specific antibodies.
+Kaare Bjerregaard-Andersen received a PhD from Oslo University in Norway (2014), where he characterized the structure of membrane proteins, in particular the intrinsically disordered regions within a regulatory domain of a bicarbonate transporter (SLC4A10, NBCn2).
+He also developed an enzymatic assay for a metabolite called isatin, with the aim of facilitating its development as a biomarker.
+As a postdoctoral fellow, he continued to investigate protein structures, including how antibodies recognize antigens, with a specific focus on engineering the antigen-binding site of a tumor-associated glyco-antigen recognizing antibody (14F7).
+Now as a senior research scientist at Lundbeck in Copenhagen, Denmark, where he’s been since 2018, Dr. Bjerregaard-Andersen combines all of his previous roles focusing on alpha-synuclein structural biology and pathology, development of a seed amplification assay for aggregated alpha-synuclein as a biomarker and acting as a project leader on an early program to develop pathology-specific antibodies.

 Associated Grants